-We would like to bring you up to date on the current rules and share some guidelines we have found most helpful when trying to get reviews for your book on Amazon.
+The rules of Amazon’s review ecosystem are always changing.
+We would like to bring you up to date on the current rules and share some guidelines we have found most helpful for how to get book reviews on Amazon.

 Here you will find the most frequently asked questions around the Amazon review process and Amazon’s answers.
 I have gone right to the source and given you the Amazon rules right from the horse’s mouth.